liux520/EIMN/README.md

 <hr />

 ## :writing_hand: Changelog and ToDos
+- [x] (2024/10/20) We migrate this project to the BasicSR framework and release more experimental weights.
+Move [here](https://github.com/liux520/EIMN_BasicSR).
-- [x] (2023/8/20) Release training and evaluation code along with pre-trained models.
+- [x] (2023/08/20) Release training and evaluation code along with pre-trained models.
 <hr />

 ## :bulb: Abstract